kmzbrnoI/rcs-api/functions.md

  * Returns `RCS_ALREADY_STARTED` when communication with RCS already started.
  * Returns `RCS_FIRMWARE_TOO_LOW` when RCS-USB firmware is lower than 0.9.20.
    In this case, upgrade is required and Start fails.
- * Returns `RCS_NO_MODULES` when no modules were found.
-In this case, Start function fails.
  * Returns `RCS_NOT_OPENED` when trying to start before module scanning is finished.
 Start function fails.
  * Returns `RCS_SCANNING_NOT_FINISHED` when initial scanning of inputs of all